magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40035-->

-*  Bundle product stock status is now updated based on stock status of its child products.
+*  Bundle product stock status is now updated based on the stock status of its child products.
 Previously, bundle products were shown as out-of-stock when one option was removed from the product, and the bundle product had two options with the same SKU.

 <!--- MC-39276-->

-*  An administrator can now change the value for a bundle product’s `Shipment Type` attribute after it has been moved to different attribute group.
-Previously, this attribute was always saved with a ‘Together' value if it was moved to an attributes group other than the default group in the attribute set.
+*  An administrator can now change the value for a bundle product’s `Shipment Type` attribute after it has been moved to a different attribute group.
+Previously, this attribute was always saved with a `Together` value if it were moved to an attribute group other than the default group in the attribute set.

 <!--- MC-38900-->